ericmeltzer/disaster-survival-manual/style_guide.md

 [Quake Tips blog](http://quaketips.blogspot.com/) great series of earthquake safety posts

-Third: please start writing wherever you'd like, except the two appendices
+Third: please start writing wherever you'd like, except the two appendices.
+Feel free to write fragments, or even just drop useful tidbits into sections for others to clean up.
+Any contribution is useful!
+If you aren't sure where to start, text or call me at 650 223 9444 and I'll assign you something :)

 Style, content & sourcing